RahnamaLab/CentroFinder/README.md

 This pipeline performs centromere detection and scoring for fungal genomes using Nanopore and PacBio sequencing data.
 It is implemented as a Snakemake workflow designed for execution on an HPC system with optional GPU acceleration.

-The pipeline automatically selects the appropriate processing path based on sequencing platform (Nanopore or PacBio).
+The pipeline automatically selects the appropriate processing path based on the sequencing platform (Nanopore or PacBio).

 ## Required Software

-The following software libraries were used in the creation of this pipeline.
+The following software libraries were used to create this pipeline.
 Unless otherwise stated, these were loaded using the installed versions available through the Tennessee Tech University HPC Spack v0.21.1 system installation.
-We've listed the versions that we used but have not extensively tested on downstream or upstream versions.
+We've listed the versions we used, but haven't extensively tested them with upstream or downstream versions.

 ### Workflow and Environment Management
 - snakemake@7.22.0
 - singularityce@3.11.3
 - miniconda3@22.11.1
-- graphviz@8.0.5 - not strictly necessary but useful for creating the visual DAG for the processing of the sample through the pipeline
+- graphviz@8.0.5 - not strictly necessary, but useful for creating the visual DAG for the processing of the sample through the pipeline

 ### Core Bioinformatics Tools
 - trf@4.09.1